synapticextravaganza/githubreports/README.md

 6. Immutable data classes.
 7. Uses AWS Simple Email Service in addition to S3.
 8. Takes advantage of Open Source GitHub library (kohsuke).
 9. Written in a very short time.
 I received the assignment Friday evening.
 Saturday was my birthday.
 I didn't work on it on the Sabbath.
 Monday I had a root canal.
 Tuesday and Wednesday I was attending a conference.
-I submitted it Tuesday night.

 ## Assumptions